JanikRosien/BIManalyst_g_23/A4/README.md

 # Assignment 4: Teach

-# Tutorial:
+## Tutorial - get the volume of an object in an IFC-File:

+Problem: The IFC-File does not include the volume attribute for the object.

-How to get the volumne of an object with a "simple" geometry, which doesn't have a volume attribute included in the IFC-File.
+This tutoial teaches a way to calculate the volumne of an object with a "simple" geometry, which doesn't have a volume attribute included in the IFC-File.

+## Instructions:

 ## Step 1: